tteguayco/dotnet-price-parser/README.md

 // price.Amount = 140600; price.Currency = "USD"
 ```

+**Note.** The library assumes American and European styles use dots and commas as decimal separators, respectively.

 ## Running the tests

 The library is tested with +900 [NUnit](https://nunit.org/) tests, which can be easily run from Visual Studio.